-The UAE Green Visa is essentially a new residency visa category that distinguishes between work and residency permits.
-The Green Visa will allow highly skilled people, investors, entrepreneurs and top students and graduates to sponsor themselves without having to first associate themselves with companies based in the UAE.
+The UAE Green Visa is a new residency visa category distinguishing between work and residency permits.
+The Green Visa will allow highly skilled people, investors, entrepreneurs, and top students and graduates to sponsor themselves without first associating with companies based in the UAE.

-Some major improvements for the UAE Green Visa, under UAE’s new visa rules, include new 5-year residence tracks, introduced mainly to attract talents, skilled professionals, freelancers, investors and entrepreneurs.
-In addition to facilitating and simplifying the requirements of all residence types, more benefits are being offered including, longer flexible grace periods that reach up to 6 months to stay in the country after the residence permit is cancelled or expired to facilitate family members’ residence.
+Some significant improvements for the UAE Green Visa, under UAE’s new visa rules, include new 5-year residence tracks, introduced mainly to attract talents, skilled professionals, freelancers, investors, and entrepreneurs.
+In addition to facilitating and simplifying the requirements of all residence types, more benefits are being offered, including longer flexible grace periods that reach up to 6 months to stay in the country after the residence permit is canceled or expired to facilitate family members’ residence.

 The Retirement visa reflects the UAE government’s commitment to welcoming everyone to live within its borders.
-Generally, the Retirement visa UAE is available for all retirees able to meet its requirements including their spouses and dependents.
+Generally, the Retirement Visa UAE is available for all retirees who meet its requirements, including their spouses and dependents.